 - A. High School Diploma: Graduation from an accredited high school or satisfactory completion of a General Equivalency Diploma (GED) - B. Chemistry: Completion of a high school level Chemistry course with a minimum "C" grade that is less than 10 years old at the time of admission.
-(A college level Basic Chemistry course or a course through www.nursingabc.com with a minimum "C" grade may be substituted; a credit-granting score on the CLEP exam is also acceptable) - C. Entrance Test: Achievement of the national mean on each section of the Test of Essential Academic Skills (TEAS) www.atitesting.com (if taken at an outside location, an official ATI transcript reflecting TEAS scores must be submitted) - D. New Jersey College Skills Placement Test: Satisfactory performance on the New Jersey College Skills Placement Test (CSPT) or completion of any required academic foundations courses - E. Transcripts: Submission of two (2) Official Transcripts from high school and three (3) official transcripts from all other educational institutions attended since high school - F. References: Submission of three professional references (i.e. teacher, employer, community service representative.)
+(A college level Basic Chemistry course or a credit-granting score on the CLEP exam is also acceptable) - C. Entrance Test: Achievement of the national mean on each section of the Test of Essential Academic Skills (TEAS) www.atitesting.com (if taken at an outside location, an official ATI transcript reflecting TEAS scores must be submitted) - D. New Jersey College Skills Placement Test: Satisfactory performance on the New Jersey College Skills Placement Test (CSPT) or completion of any required academic foundations courses - E. Transcripts: Submission of two (2) Official Transcripts from high school and three (3) official transcripts from all other educational institutions attended since high school - F. References: Submission of three professional references (i.e. teacher, employer, community service representative.)
 Friends and/or family are not considered valid references. - G. Cumulative GPA: A minimum 2.5 Cumulative Grade Point Average - H. A personal interview (by invitation only) initiated by the Admissions Committee